Thai Mai: History

-The first editor was Kularp Saipradit (กุหลาบสายประดิษฐ์), a man who would later achieve a great deal as a writer, editor and dissident.
+The first editor was Kulap Saipradit (กุหลาบสายประดิษฐ์), a man who would later achieve a great deal as a writer, editor and dissident.
 Thai Mai was Saipradit's second lead editor job, his magazine Suphap Burut ("The Gentlemen") having recently closed.He and his circle of associated writers all came over to the new paper.
 Editorial policy was moderately anti-monarchist, advocating the implementation of constitutional government.

 Between 1930 and the 1932 revolution, the paper was ordered closed or fined a number of times, all for material that was deemed offensive to the established order.
-Credit for the paper's ideology was generally attributed to the editorial progressiveness of Kularp and his associates, but at least one of the owners, Ek, shared the sentiment for constitutional government.
+Credit for the paper's ideology was generally attributed to the editorial progressiveness of Kulap and his associates, but at least one of the owners, Ek, shared the sentiment for constitutional government.
 It was also clearly a business venture, in addition to whatever political ambitions it may have had.
 The masthead motto was “Start Life Anew by Reading Thai Mai”.
 It published news and essays and worked to generate reader appeal.
 The owners and editors succeeded commercially, and within a year or two they had added two publications: a Sunday edition called Thai Mai Wan Atthit (ไทยใหม่วันอาทิตย์), and Suriya (สุริยา), both focusing more on entertainment than news and commentary.
 Suriya specialized in serialized novels and publishing some of the early work of Jacob (ยาขอบ), another famous writer of the era.

 Within a couple of years of the paper’s founding, before the 1932 revolution, Luang Wichitwathakan (หลวงวิจิตรวาทการ) came on as a new shareholder.
-Kularp and his associates were forced out and new editorial leadership was installed.
-Kularp’s biographers suggest that these changes were done because of Wichit, because he wanted the paper to be supportive of the government.
+Kulap and his associates were forced out and new editorial leadership was installed.
+Kulap’s biographers suggest that these changes were done because of Wichit, because he wanted the paper to be supportive of the government.
 However, Wichit was a member of the group of men who perpetrated the change of government in 1932.
 He was particularly close to then Col. Pibul Songkraam, the eventual long term, multi-term leader to whom he would remain allied for the next twenty-five years.
 At this time, Wichit was on the cusp of being immensely influential in creating the mythology of Thai nationalism.
 He had no interest in protecting monarchical government.
-He might, however, have had his own ideas about editorial direction and clashed with Kularp.
-Or his coming into ownership might have signaled to Kularp that his future with the organization was not going to fulfill his ambitions.
+He might, however, have had his own ideas about editorial direction and clashed with Kulap.
+Or his coming into ownership might have signaled to Kulap that his future with the organization was not going to fulfill his ambitions.
 It may also have been that Wichit’s ownership was part of a staged strategy to have an editorial outlet at the ready when the coup occurred in June 1932.